wp-plugins/burnzone-commenting/readme.txt

 === BurnZone Competitive Commenting ===
 Contributors: BurnZone
-Tags: comments
-Requires at least: 3.0.5
+Tags: comments, comment system, commenting system, commenting platform Requires at least: 3.0.5
-Tested up to: 3.5.1
+Tested up to: 3.5.2
-Stable tag: 0.3
+Stable tag: 0.3.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will embed the BurnZone Commenting platform in your blog.
+This plugin will embed the BurnZone Commenting system in your blog.
 It will definitely improve your readers' commenting experience!

 == Description ==